-SQL is a declarative programming language that allows CRUD (Create, Read, Update & Delete) operations in relational databases.
-It is primarily used in Relational Database Management Systems (RDBMS).
+SQL is a declarative programming language that allows CRUD (Create, Read, Update & Delete) operations in relational database.
+It is primarily used in.
 It is used in the implementation stage of the database development lifecycle, as well as the general real-time use of an application.

 More specifically, SQL is also a: